 Got your heart set on a pool for your garden, but need to keep it small?
 Check out these clever small garden pool ideas to help you achieve the small pool your garden deserves.

 A swim spa is a fantastic space-saving idea for your small garden.
 Swim spas are much smaller than a regular swimming pool, making them a great small pool for garden option.
 The fact that you can swim as far as you like every day without actually travelling any real distance makes them ideal for training, stroke perfecting and fitness.

 Swim spas work courtesy of a built-in current system that allows you to swim on the spot.
 What’s more, the heating of swim spas means you can enjoy an outdoor swim year-round.
 And even better, the swim spa doubles as a home hot tub too, with hydro water jets providing a relaxing massage, ideal for your post-swim warm-down.

 Whether your garden is laid to lawn, decking or has a patio, swim spas can fit in with any garden landscaping, making them brilliantly versatile.

-A plunge pool is a deep yet contained pool.
+A plunge pool is another clever idea for installing a pool for your garden.
+This is a deep yet contained pool.
 They are usually used just for sitting in and cooling down, rather than swimming, so if that is your objective, this could be your solution.

 The size of plunge pools makes them an excellent choice as small pools for small gardens.
 But if you’re looking for something that allows you to exercise, you may be limited to a spot of water aerobics with this option!